suizokukan/wisteria/README.md

 $ wisteria --checkup
 ```

-### installation with git/poetry/a compiled version of Python3.8.11
+### installation with git/poetry/a compiled version of Python3.8.11 (not so bad, if installation with pip doesn't work)

 Feel free to choose another Python's version and another directory where to compile Python.
 Code below for Debian systems: